Principle of Complementarity of Structure and Function

 Molecular Level: Enzymes and Catalysis

 Enzymes exemplify structure-function complementarity.
 Their active sites, with precise three-dimensional pockets, bind substrates through induced fit mechanisms.
-Take this: lactase catalyzes lactose breakdown because its structure matches the sugar’s molecular configuration.
+To give you an idea, lactase catalyzes lactose breakdown because its structure matches the sugar’s molecular configuration.
 Mutations altering this fit impair function, leading to disorders like lactose intolerance.

 Cellular Level: Membrane Proteins and Transport